 On top of this obstacle, the contractors for the building elected to use shotcrete for the four below grade levels of La Capital.
 That would maximize the footprint of the building while reducing construction time and costs.
 However, it would also increase the challenge of constructing the building as shotcrete can be difficult to waterproof, especially in below grade areas where a high water table is present.

-KIM, along with Kryton’s Krystol Waterstop System™, was selected as the ideal concrete waterproofing solution for this application.
-KIM’s proprietary chemicals react with water to form millions of needle-like crystals.
+Then, once its chemicals interact with water, they form millions of needle-like crystals.
 These crystals will then interlock with each other to fill the capillary pores and micro-cracks in the concrete, blocking the flow of water.
 As time passes and stresses form new cracks, any incoming moisture causes the crystals to reactivate, ensuring a continuous watertight seal that will last for La Capital’s lifetime.
 Such blocking capabilities will remain possible even in regions with high hydrostatic pressure as KIM is specifically designed to be a permeability-reducing admixture for hydrostatic conditions as defined by the American Concrete Institute.